 Home Remedies for Earaches #5 – Essential Oil Ear Ache Rub

 This recipe is adapted from the book “Be Your Own Doctor” by Rachel Weaver, M.H..
-The original ratios of essential oils (1 teaspoon each) seemed very high to me, so I have reduced them to be more in line with the recommendations given in Herbal Antibiotics.
 Remember, do not apply undiluted essential oils directly to the skin – always use a carrier oil.
 Always be extra careful when using any of these oils on small children who may rub their ears and then rub the oil into their eyes.

 Essential Oil Earache Rub